ton-hue/tonhue.github.io/index.md

 -----

 ## **MonkeyPox SQL Queries & Tableau Image Creation**
 Using SQL I utilized a few queries that would show the most confirmed cases of monkeypox by country and join two tables together for analysis.
-The data was downloaded from Kaggle containing 3 samll tables of data.
+The data was downloaded from Kaggle containing 3 small tables of data.
 I then copy and pasted the query outcomes from Microsoft SQL server into excel and imported into tableau public to create a visual.

 # Queries
 -----